ctb/titus-blog/src/2016-sourmash-sbt.rst

 * benchmark and optimize the indexing;

 * `make sure that we interoperate with mash <https://github.com/marbl/Mash/issues/27>`__

+* evaluate the SBT approach on 10s or 100s of thousands of signatures, instead of just 1000.

 and probably lots of things I'm forgetting...